 Research conducted in the last year has shown that roughly 9 in 10 travelers are making accommodation decisions based on cleaning protocols.
-Of course, that number is slightly inflated due to the pandemic, but the point remains: vacation rental cleaning has always been important, and maybe now more than ever.
+Of course, that number is slightly inflated due to the pandemic and what guests want during COVID, but the point remains: vacation rental cleaning has always been important, and maybe now more than ever.

 Cleanliness standards are different for vacation rentals than they are for normal homes.
 Due to constant guest turnover, rental properties require a deep cleaning after every check-out.
 The only feasible way property managers can keep up with vacation rental cleaning themselves is if they live nearby and treat their rental business as a full-time job.
 Even then, it’s a ton of work, and most property managers are already running a tight schedule.